Stuart Forster interviews chef Vijay Bakshi from India.

 When I ask which style of Indian food he likes most, Vijay has no hesitation in answering: “Hyderabadi cuisine, there’s an art and real skill attached to Hyderabadi cooking.
 It relates to the eating style and royal kitchens of the Moghuls and ancient maharajahs.
 The kebabs and biryanis they used to make were innovative.
 It takes a lot of attention to detail for anyone to master Hyderabadi cooking.”

 He’s keen to point out that, despite its fiery reputation, good Indian food is not always spicy and varies markedly from region to region.
 Taste, in his view, comes from choosing the right balance of flavours and cooking methods.

 “The best Indian food is found in homes and made with simple ingredients,” he says with conviction.
-“One needs to understand the chemistry between ginger, garlic, turmeric and chili.
+“One needs to understand the chemistry between ginger, garlic, turmeric and chilli.
 They are used extensively.
 The tempering or ‘chaunk’ is the final finish on most dishes.”

-I persuaded Vijay to share one of his favourite recipes, a Malai-style prawn curry, which he recommends you try making home.
+I persuaded Vijay to share one of his favourite recipes, a Malai-style prawn curry, which he recommends you try making at home.
 Here’s his prawn malai curry recipe, a dish also known as chingri malai: